-The Introduction section contains this overview and information about important dates and timelines for this election.
+The Introduction section contains this overview, information about important dates and timelines for this election, and frequently asked questions about general elections in California.

-The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County, information about qualifications, and information regarding incompatible offices.
+The Elective Office Information section of this guide contains information about the offices up for election in San Bernardino County, information about qualifications, and notices to candidates that may be helpful.